Copyright © King's Printer, Victoria, British Columbia, Canada | Licence Disclaimer |

 (a) return found property to the finder where the commissioner considers it to be in the interests of the administration of justice, or

-(2) Where under subsection (1) the property, including money or negotiable securities, is valued over $5 000, the provincial police force shall hold the property for a minimum of 9 months.
+(2) Where under subsection (1) the property, including money or negotiable securities, is valued over $5 000, the provincial police service shall hold the property for a minimum of 9 months.

 (3) Where the commissioner proposes to dispose of property to the Province, the commissioner shall give 2 weeks notice to the Province.

-7 Where the Province receives property from the provincial police force, the Province may dispose of the property by sale or otherwise.
+7 Where the Province receives property from the provincial police service, the Province may dispose of the property by sale or otherwise.

 8 The Province shall hold the proceeds of a sale in trust, to the benefit of the rightful owner of the property sold, for a minimum of 6 months following the date of sale, after which time the Province shall apply the proceeds in the following manner: